JordanAssayah/web-crawler-nodejs/README.md

 The crawler generates:

+1. **Structured JSON logs**: Real-time progress with Pino structured logging for monitoring
-1. **Console output**: Real-time progress, final results, and performance metrics
+2. **Console output**: Summary results and performance metrics
-2. **TSV file**: Stored in the `outputs` folder using as file name the website base url + timestamp with columns:
+3. **TSV file**: Stored in the `outputs` folder using as file name the website base url + timestamp with columns:
    - Url
    - depth (0 = root page)
    - ratio (0.0 to 1.0, same-domain link ratio)